cyberark/secretless-broker/design/secretless-e2e-tests-dnd.md

     Feature: Secretless happy path with database connectors

-      Scenario: Connection to MySQL with MySQL credentials stored in Conjur Given services are running as defined in "./services.json" and the results are store in context path "services" When I store secrets defined in "./conjur-secrets.json" to Conjur using credentials in context path "services.conjur_service.creds"
+      Scenario: Connection to MySQL with MySQL credentials stored in Conjur Given running services in ./services.json
-        And I create an identity for an application as defined in "./application_identity.json" using credentials in context path "services.conjur_service.creds""
+        When I store secrets ./conjur-secrets.json to Conjur And I create an app identity ./application_identity.json And I deploy a test app ./test-app.yml
-        And I deploy a test app as defined in "./test-app.yml" Then the app is able to connect to MYSQL on "localhost:332"
+        Then the app can connect to MYSQL on "localhost:332"
     ```
 1. The command `cucumber` is called to run test cases.
 The command is configurable and allows the runner to select a subset of all tests to run.